 Part of this can be traced to something I call review inflation, and a phenomenon that’s been tracked as far back as 2015: In today’s gig economy, anything less than a 5-star review impacts algorithms and future bookings negatively.
 Knowing this, many of us leave 4 and 5-star reviews even when we know our experience was actually only worthy of 2-3 stars.

 This doesn’t have to be the case.
 We can leave accurate, detailed guest reviews while also supporting our host’s capacity to profit from their listing.
-In fact, when we give accurate reviews and provide more information to potential guests- we can actually help better match people and listings, so everyone has better experiences.
+In fact, when we give accurate reviews and provide more information to potential guests- we can actually help better match people and listings, so everyone has a better experience.

 Airbnb Reviews Examples: